Updated: May 5, 2022

 2. Risk Assessment And Evaluation

-What are the goals of the new site?
+What are the goals of the new website design?
 Why do you want to do this?

 What are the current conversion metrics?
 Any new implementation must not make these worse.

 Building a new eCommerce website using a cloud-based website builder like Shopify or EKM poses little risk.
-The primary considerations to take into account are the amount of time the website build will consume and allocating resources.
+The primary considerations to take into account are the amount of time the website development process will consume and allocating resources for the workflow process.

 Building a new eCommerce website using open source tools carries more risk because there is more development work to be done.
 Magento is especially resourcing intensive and requires more working hours to develop.
 Typical digital agency rates for Magento are £50 per hour.
 Professionally built and maintained Magento websites have the Wow factor, and they look great.